 Reserve Bank of New Zealand News Releases writes New Assistant Governor to join Reserve Bank of New Zealand

 Bank of Japan writes Principal Figures of Financial Institutions (July)

 Amol Agrawal writes Does FinTech Substitute for Banks?
 Evidence from the Paycheck Protection Program

 At its meeting today, the Payments System Board discussed a number of issues, including:

-- The assessment of the ASX Clearing and Settlement Facilities.
-The Board approved the Bank's 2018 assessment, which will be published after it has been provided to the Assistant Treasurer and the Australian Securities and Investments Commission.
+- The assessment of the ASX clearing and settlement facilities against the Bank's Financial Stability Standards.
+The Board approved the Bank's 2019 assessment, which will be published after it has been provided to the Treasurer and the Australian Securities and Investments Commission.

 The Board is meeting this afternoon with the Australian Payments Council.